 Welcome back to the Children’s Book Marketing Podcast!
-I’m your host, Micaela S Benn, and in today’s episode, we’re diving into the final installment of our three-part series on content marketing basics for children’s book authors.
-If you missed the previous episodes, don’t worry!
-You can still download the episodes and the free workbook on finding your ideal reader from our website.
+In today’s episode, we’re diving into the final installment of our three-part series on content marketing basics for children’s book authors.

-We’ll explore why posting haphazardly as an afterthought not only looks unprofessional but also fails to grab readers’ attention and generate the support you desire.
-Instead, we’ll show you how to create a focused and intentional content plan that truly represents your message and resonates with your audience.
+We’ll explore why posting haphazardly as an afterthought not only looks unprofessional, but also fails to grab readers’ attention.
+Instead, we’ll show you how to create a focused and intentional content plan.
+One that truly represents your message and resonates with your audience.

-So, if you’re ready to up your content creation game and become a better children’s book author, grab your notepad because we have some valuable insights coming your way.
+Are you ready to up your content creation game?
+Listen to this episode to become better at communicating about your children’s book.
+Oh, and grab your notepad because we have some valuable insights coming your way.

 Let’s dive in!